-- Renewable energy, including wind and solar, is the fastest growing energy source globally and is expected to rise to 45% of global electricity generation by 2040.
+Renewable energy sources, including wind and solar, are the fastest growing globally.
+They are expected to contribute 45% of global electricity generation by 2040.

-- Carbon Capture and Storage (CCS) with geological sequestration is currently the most permanent solution for balancing ongoing fossil fuel emissions for energy and costs have fallen significantly over the past decade.
+- Carbon Capture and Storage (CCS) with geological sequestration is currently the most permanent solution proposed for balancing ongoing fossil fuel emissions from large-scale power generation and industrial processes, and costs have fallen significantly over the past decade.

 Energy production and use is the largest source of global greenhouse-gas (GHG) emissions, meaning that the energy sector is crucial for achieving [the Paris Agreement objectives]. – IEA

-Most countries’ electricity grids require extensive transformation in order to be able to handle the intermittency inherent to renewable energy sources.
-Greater energy storage in batteries and access to affordable renewable energies are critical in transitioning towards a low-carbon energy system.
+Many countries’ electricity grids are undergoing extensive changes in order to handle the combination of increased renewable sources and new patterns of demand.
+Increased energy storage and more flexible demand are critical in transitioning towards a low-carbon energy system.

 Ongoing fossil fuel subsidies from governments distort market competition and may slow the growth of renewable energy sources in many countries.

 Policy package innovations to promote less energy-intensive practices, energy efficient design, building and infrastructure retrofits, skills training for zero-carbon economies and reductions in fossil fuel subsidies can all pave the way for more workable transitions in supply and remediation.

 The levelised cost of solar electricity and onshore wind power has fallen below that of both nuclear and fossil fuel in many parts of the world over the past years and this trend is set to continue.
 This presents an opportunity to decarbonise energy generation from fossil fuels by shifting to renewables.

 Storage and flexible demand